NachoPal/DChallenge/README.md

   * Make sure you have installed the Metamask plugin in your browser.
   * In Metamask, switch to **Rinkeby Test Net**.
   * Click **Importing Existing DEN**.
   * Copy and paste the following **mnemonic** `above decline twin original artefact debate fade duck fossil enact sorry there`, enter a password of your choice and click OK.
-You will have access then to the Owner's account with address `0xf022797e23c6683b17bd2fe5e1b75250fdc851e4` which already holds some ETH.
+You will have access then to the Owner's account with address `0xf022797e23c6683b17bd2fe5e1b75250fdc851e4` that already holds some ETH.
-  * Download the **uPort mobile app**, follow the steps and create an **Identity**.
+  * Download the **uPort mobile app**, follow the steps you are asked and create an **Identity**.
-  * **Fund** with some ETH (at least 1 ETH) your Identify Contract.
-To do so you just need to send some ETH from a Rinkeby account to your Identity Contract address.
+  * **Fund** with some ETH (at least 1 ETH) your Identity Contract.
+To do so you just need to send some ETH from a Rinkeby account to your **Identity Contract address**.
   * In a browser's tab go to `localhost:8080`.
 You should see the **landing page** of the Dapp (It will throw an error if Metamask is not installed).